-My name is Kayla Frisoli, and I am a Ph.D. student in the Department of Statistics at Carnegie Mellon University.
+My name is Kayla Frisoli, and I am a Ph.D. student in the Department of Statistics & Data Science at Carnegie Mellon University.
 I graduated with a Bachelor of Science from the Department of Statistics at UCLA in 2015.
 My current research interests lie in statistical methodology for social science applications including: record linkage, clustering, topic modeling, and active learning.
 In my free time, you may find me cooking, watching/playing sports, or listening to live music.

 2017-2018 PhD TA Excellence Award 2015-2016 PhD TA Excellence Award